SarahCreager/reading-note/class-13.md

 ## HTML5
 * Many single browsers or third-party plugins tried to created something  that could hold more storage, persist after refresh and not transmit data to the server, but they all had drawbacks.

 * Then, HTML5 was invented.
 It stores information in key/value pairs locally in the web browser.
 The data persists after the user navigates away.
 The information is never transmitted to remote web servers.
-You don't need a thrid-party plugin to use or a specific web browser.
+You don't need a third-party plugin to use or a specific web browser.

-* In the key/value pairs, data is stored as strings.
-So you will need to convert it to a number (if needed) when you access it.
+* In the key/value pairs in HTML5, data is stored as strings.
+If you need to use the data as a number, you will need to convert the data when you access it.

 [Back to Homepage](README.md)